miekg/gitopper/README.md

 The gitopper service self is *also* added to the managed services which you can inspect with gitopperctl.

+Any keys that have *relative* paths, will also be changed to key inside this Git managed directory and pick up keys *from that repo*.

 ## Client

 A client is included in cmd/gitopperctl.
 It has its own README.md.